Table of Contents

 - How can I manage all of my inventory?

 Luckily, ShipBob is here to help!
-Use these pointers to optimize your clothing shipments (and if you’re interested in outsourcing clothing shipping and fulfillment, request a quote from ShipBob here).
+Use these pointers to optimise your clothing shipments (and if you’re interested in outsourcing clothing shipping and fulfilment, request a quote from ShipBob here).

 Tips for packaging clothes